...

 • Chance to Get Into Walmart Stores: Walmart isn’t just an online marketplace; it’s also one of the largest brick-and-mortar retailers in the world.
 Successful sellers on Walmart Marketplace are more likely to get the opportunity to have their products stocked in physical Walmart stores.
 That kind of omnichannel exposure is tough to match and can open doors to massive retail growth.

-Walmart Marketplace Requirements (What You Need to Get Approved)
+Walmart Marketplace Requirements: How to Get Approved

 To start selling on Walmart Marketplace, you’ll need to meet specific requirements and provide key business information.
 Walmart’s approval process is more selective than Amazon’s, so it’s important to have everything ready before you apply.